Skip to content

 How the condition works

 When an article is processed, the system checks all routing rules in priority order.
-If the article's area matches rinklingen, it is routed to the selected community.
+If the article's area matches rinklingen, it is routed to the selected place.

 Step 3 – Verify the result

-• Open the target community and check Posts to see if new articles appear.
+• Open the target place and check Posts to see if new articles appear.

 • New articles are processed on the next feed refresh.